What Kind of Flooring is Recommended for Bearded Dragons?

 The image below shows the wide ranging distribution of the Pogona minor minor, Pogona barbata and Pogona vitticeps covering many different landscapes.
-The Pogona vitticeps, which is the most popular of bearded dragons in captivity certainly outside of Australia, has a huge representation in desert areas.
+The Pogona vitticeps, which is the most popular of bearded dragons in captivity outside of Australia, has a huge representation in arid areas.

 Internationally the two most common species of bearded dragons kept are Pogona vitticeps followed by P. barbata.
 In Australia, the species that naturally live in the state or territory can be kept.
 Knowing which species you are keeping helps to identify any specific natural behaviours and habitat.

 Another consideration is the biological stage of the bearded dragon.
-For example, a gravid female can suffer serious health issues with egg retention if not provided with the right cues for laying, such as sand.
+For example, a gravid female can suffer serious health issues with egg retention if not provided with the right cues for laying, such as sand to dig in.

 A number of zoos and reptile parks provide examples of how to set up environments.
 Likelihood is that they will offer a far greater sized enclosure.
 This means they can easily add natural elements into the environment providing the occupant a range of options as to what surface type it chooses to be on at any moment.

-It really isn’t that hard to make a good choice on the best substrate once you understand the needs of the animal and the potential hazards those choices can cause in captivity in the environment you are providing.
+It really isn’t that hard to make a good choice on the best substrate once you understand the needs of the animal and the potential hazards those choices.
 Also keep in mind that you can switch up your choices at any stage, so any decision you make now can be easily changed tomorrow.

 Cleaning routines in small environments are more critical than larger ones since the animal is confined to be exposed to a greater concentration of pathogens.
 Substrate choices need to consider how regularly it can be cleaned or replaced with cleaning being at least daily.

-Cleaning needs to include not just removal of debri but also disinfecting and easy removal of parasites or replacement of the entire substrate which will likely come at an additional cost.
+Cleaning needs to include not just removal of debri but also disinfecting and easy removal of parasites or replacement of the entire substrate.
+Depending on the substrate this may come at additional cost.

 Dust is also a factor for breathing it in or getting into sensitive areas such as eyes or wounds.

-One scientific study, that I will find at a later date for you, indicated that bearded dragons are quite discrete about their stools.
+One scientific study, indicated that bearded dragons are quite discreet about their stools.
 The researches found it difficult to locate stools despite tracking the bearded dragons for some time.
 This behaviour could be related to making it harder for predators to find them but whatever the reason, they don’t appear to interact with their own stools once passed in the wild.
 Vast contrast to captivity where they may end up moving through it and having to live and eat near it.

-The best substrates are based on making an assessment of the range available (see the table below) and providing more than one option at any given time in the environment.
-For example, you could provide a sand box and tile/lino, or sand and some pockets of hay over the top.
+Better question than what is the best substrate is what is the best combination of substrates and accessories that encourages natural behaviours.
+For example, you could provide a sandbox and tile/lino, or sand and some pockets of hay over the top.
 Note that hay over the top won’t do much to prevent sand being eaten during feeding if the feeders are let loose in the enclosure however it will help with feeding vegetation that can be put on top of the hay.

 |Substrate||Easy to Disinfect||Replacement During Life||Can be Ingested||Can be Fed on||Potential for other Harm|